gopheracademy/gopheracademy-web/content/advent-2018/avoid-gc-overhead-large-heaps.md

 ## Keep our memory hidden

-The other thing we can do is hide the allocations from the Go GC.
-If we ask the OS for memory directly, the Go GC never finds out about it, and therefore does not scan it.
+The other thing we can do is hide the allocations from the GC.
+If we ask the OS for memory directly, the GC never finds out about it, and therefore does not scan it.
 Doing this is a little more involved than our previous example!

 Here's the equivalent of our first program where we allocate a `[]*int` with a billion (1e9) entries.
 This time, we use the mmap syscall to ask for the memory directly from the OS kernel.
 Note this only works on unix-like operating systems, but there are similar things you can do on Windows.